comtihon/mongodb-erlang/README.md

 mongoc topology **Options**

     [
-        { name,  Name },    % Name should be used for mongoc topology process to be registered with
+        { name,  Name },    % Name should be used for mongoc pool to be registered with { register,  Name },    % Name should be used for mongoc topology process to be registered with

         { pool_size, 5 }, % pool size on start
         { max_overflow, 10 },	%max pool size